“It’s good to see you now with someone else”: Hope and Heartache in Gwen Stefani’s ‘Cool’

-This essay was originally published by Much Ado About Cinema on October 7, 2019, and edited by Dilara Elbir and Mary Beth McAndrews.
+This essay was originally published by Much Ado About Cinema on October 7, 2019.
 “Why Did You Do That?” was a column dedicated to pop music videos warranting further critical respect and/or attention.

 But at some point, Gwen bounced the idea off of producer Jimmy Iovine, whose vision for such a record — not to mention his definition of “side project” — was rather different.
 Shortly after the tour ended, Gwen’s phone rang.
 “Linda Perry is ready, she’s in the studio and waiting for you,” she remembers someone from Iovine’s Interscope Records telling her.
 Some musicians would kill for a call like this, but the timing was all wrong for Gwen.
 As she later explained, “I wanted to do a record but I also wanted to sleep really bad!
 I wanted to take a break and was really burned out.”
 She made it to the studio to meet with the 4 Non Blondes singer-songwriter and producer, but not until she’d had a good sob: “I literally cried in my bed because I was scared.”